Call for Training Projects for 2024 and Educational Leave (CPP)

 Component: Faculty of Pharmacy

-Summary: The aim of this project is to create a digital version of the paper-based Times Up Pharmacy, which was developed as part of a previous call for digital projects.
-The goal here is to enable pharmacy students to work independently and review the topics covered in their degree program in collaboration with their peers using communication tools.
-In addition, we want to encourage students to engage in peer assessment so that they can acquire cross-disciplinary skills in pharmacy and communication.
+Summary: This project aims to create a digital version of the paper-based pharmacy quiz game developed in response to a previous digital project call.
+The goal is to enable pharmacy students to work independently and review their course material collaboratively with peers using communication tools.
+Furthermore, we intend to foster peer assessment among students so they can develop transferable skills in pharmacy and communication.

 Project leader: Vincent Berry